CagriCatik/Docalypt/generated/ti_mspm0_part2_pcb/03_pcb_set-up.docs.md

-# 03 PCB Set‑Up
+# PCB Set‑Up

-This section documents the complete workflow for preparing a new PCB layout, from importing the schematic to defining the board stack‑up, layer visibility, and design‑rule constraints.
+*This section documents the complete workflow for preparing a new PCB layout, from importing the schematic to defining the board stack‑up, layer visibility, and design‑rule constraints.
 The guidelines below are derived from a typical two‑layer board design and illustrate best‑practice decisions that ensure manufacturability, reliable assembly, and predictable electrical performance.

----

 ## 1. Importing the Schematic and Verifying Net Labels